Muhammad-1990/novation-netlify-sendgrid/README.md

 # novation-netlify-sendgrid
-A netlify lambda function to send emails via sendgrid
+A netlify lambda function to send emails via sendgrid.